Villanova College (Australia): Music

 The college hosts Queensland's largest music festival for Catholic schools and colleges, Queensland Catholic Schools & College's Music Festival (QCMF).
-Villanova is home to a music centre, known as the Augustine Centre.
-Within this centre is the Hanrahan Theatre, named after the second rector of the college, Fr John Hanrahan.
+Villanova is home to a music center, known as the Augustine Centre.
+Within this center is the Hanrahan Theatre, named after the second rector of the college, Fr John Hanrahan.
 Music at Villanova College is a true community enterprise, thanks to enthusiastic support from staff, students, parents, and the local and greater Brisbane communities.
 Considered an inclusive art, there is a place for all students in our music program, so long as they have the necessary desire and commitment to create music at the highest possible standard.

 Cultural and spiritual

 Villanova runs musical productions in conjunction with Loreto College every two years.
 Recent productions have been Crazy for You (2014), Guys and Dolls (2016), and most recently High School Musical (2022).
 Students of Chinese language studies have the opportunity to visit China every second year.
-The music department holds a Music Tour for all students in the colleges Senior Ensembles every two years, the most recent tours being to the United States in 2013, Tasmania in 2015, New Zealand in 2017 as part of the Rhapsody Rotorua Music Festival, Sydney in 2019 with the Senior Perucssion Ensemble and Villanova Conkestra, where students performed at world-class venues including the Sydney Opera House.
+The music department holds a music tour for all students in the college's senior ensembles every two years, the most recent tours being to the United States in 2013, Tasmania in 2015, New Zealand in 2017 as part of the Rhapsody Rotorua Music Festival, Sydney in 2019 with the Senior Percussion Ensemble and Villanova Conkestra, where students performed at world-class venues including the Sydney Opera House.

 Notable incidents

 Brick wall collapse

-On December 27, 2016, an eight-metre high section of brick wall collapsed in the senior school's Veritas building.
+On 27 December 2016, an eight-metre-high section of brick wall collapsed in the senior school's Veritas building.
 No students were injured, as the collapse occurred over the Christmas school holiday.
 Principal Mark Stower stated the timing of the collapse was "the grace of God."
-The collapse occurred during a rectification project on the Veritas building to replace non-galvanised steel, of which was used in the original construction, with galvanised steel.
+The collapse occurred during a rectification project on the Veritas building to replace non-galvanized steel, of which was used in the original construction, with galvanized steel.

 Cor Unum Centre fire

-On September 27, 2017, the Cor Unum Centre, located on Villanova Park, was destroyed after a fire engulfed the centre, causing irreversible damage to the facility and the grandstand connected to it.
+On 27 September 2017 the Cor Unum Centre, located in Villanova Park, was destroyed after a fire engulfed the centre, causing irreversible damage to the facility and the grandstand connected to it.
 The centre was demolished and replaced with a new grandstand in 2019.